2 minute read

 So - if you haven't looked at your direct deposit situation in a while, it might be a good time to do so!
 Check your current provider against our tips above, and let us know if you want to make a change. 😜

-And if you're good on the direct deposit front but want to make moves towards getting your financial future in order, you might want to check out our budget plan ebook!
+And if you're good on the direct deposit front but want to make moves towards getting your financial future in order, you might want to check out our budget plan eBook!

 budget-plan-ebook